Particular/docs.particular.net/nservicebus/messaging/headers.md

 | Unsubscribe |A control message indicating that the source endpoint would like to unsubscribe to a specific message.|
 | Reply | The message has been initiated by doing a Reply or a Return from within a Handler or a Saga. |

 ### NServiceBus.ReplyToAddress

-Downstream message handlers or Sagas use this value as the reply queue address when replying or returning a message.
+Downstream message [Handlers](/nservicebus/handlers) or [Sagas](/nservicebus/sagas) use this value as the reply queue address when replying or returning a message.

 ## Send Headers